 The course will provide a thorough understanding of main advances in the central concepts of financial theory.
-The course is designed for those with demonstrated finance skills who wish to deepen their knowledge of finance and develop a specialization in one or more sub-disciplines of finance.
+The course is designed for those with demonstrated finance skills who wish to deepen their knowledge of finance and develop a specialization in one or more sub-disciplines of finance and financial data analytics.
 The course also provides an appropriate foundation for students intending to proceed to the PhD program in Finance.

-The course covers the following areas: Dividend Policy, Agency Theory and Corporate Governance, Capital Structure, Efficient Capital Markets and Market Microstructure, and Option Pricing Theory.
+The course covers the following areas: Divided Policy, Agency Theory and Corporate Governance, Capital Structure, Asset Pricing ans Behavioral Finance.